losowski/disklessDebian/README.md

 3) Clear down to the essential files

 ## Building Bootable Image
+	# This needs the NFS device running - otherwise you need to copy this build directory

 ## Publish the image for booting
 1) Push to the TFTPD box